Sally Jones-Diamond

 Jason Webb

-Jason joined the program as a Research Agronomist in 2024 and moved into a co-director role in 2025.
-He is responsible for coordinating and managing crop variety and agronomy trials in corn, beans, and oilseeds and writing grants for large research projects.
+Jason is the Associate Director of the program.
+He is responsible for coordinating and managing crop variety and agronomy trials in corn, beans, and oilseeds, and writing grants for large, multi-year research projects.
 Jason also gives public presentations on research results from the program.
-He is a particularly interested in black-eyed pea and soil fertility research and has expanded our research in these areas.
+He is a particularly interested in black-eyed pea breeding and soil fertility research and has expanded our work in these areas.

-Jason grew up in Ohio and earned a B.S in Agronomy from The Ohio State University in 1996.
+Jason grew up in Ohio and earned a B.S. in Agronomy from The Ohio State University in 1996.
 He studied weed science and entomology.
-He has worked in the Midwest as well as California and the Texas Gulf Coast for over 25 years.
+He has worked in the agriculture industry in the Midwest, High Plains, California, and the Texas Gulf Coast across 25 years.
 He has owned a small produce farm, and enjoys spending time with his family.
-Jason has been a Certified Crop Advisor since 2000 and is based in Akron, CO.
+Jason has been a Certified Crop Adviser since 2000 and is based in Akron, CO.

 Jason Webb